cps-org/cps/schema.rst

   :type: list(string)
   :context: component configuration

-  Specifies a list of additional libraries that must be linked against when linking code that consumes the component.
+  Specifies a list of additional libraries (as paths, not components) that must be linked against when linking code that consumes the component.
   (Note that packages should avoid using this attribute if at all possible.
   Use `requires (component)`_ instead whenever possible.)